A 10-Minute Daily Burnout Recovery Routine You Will Actually Do

 The Short Answer

-A 10-minute daily burnout recovery routine needs three things: a check-in (2 minutes), one structured exercise (6 minutes), and a close-out (2 minutes).
+A 10-minute daily burnout recovery routine is a short, structured daily practice that combines a brief self-check-in (2 minutes), one evidence-based exercise drawn from CBT or behavioral activation (6 minutes), and a forward-planning close-out (2 minutes).
 Do it at the same time every day.
 Do not negotiate with yourself about whether you feel like it.
 The routine works because it is small enough to survive your worst days and specific enough to generate real traction over 30 days.

 I built my own recovery around this exact structure.
 After I walked away from my career, I had weeks where the biggest thing I did was move from the bed to the couch.
 Ten minutes was all I could commit to.
 Turns out that was enough.